 Generally, your FSA will be disbursed in two installments during your academic year/loan period.
 At the time your funds are awarded, they will be scheduled in two separate and substantially equal disbursements.
-You will be eligible for your first disbursement at the beginning of the academic year, and your second after you successfully complete half the credits and weeks in the academic year and post attendance in the second payment period.
+You will be eligible for your first disbursement at the beginning of the academic year, and your second after you successfully complete half the credits and weeks in the academic year and your continued eligibility is confirmed.

 How often will I have to complete a new FAFSA?